patelvishal29/CodingExercises/README.md

 # CodingExercises

+Functionality with Classes Name :

-1)CodingApplication is the main class to run the application
+1)CodingApplication.java is the main class to run the application

-2)CsvReaderService is the responsible for reading and parsing csv file
+2)CsvReaderService.java is the responsible for reading and parsing csv file

-3)CalcaulateUserTrips will calculate user trips and prepare data for output trips
+3)CalcaulateUserTrips.java will calculate user trips and prepare data for output trips.
+  Separate calculation comments mentioned inside the class

-4)CsvWriterService will write the csv file with calculated values.
+4)CsvWriterService.java will write the csv file with calculated values.

-5)FileReaderConstant have all the constant vlues.
+5)FileReaderConstant.java have all the constant vlues.

+6)Test classes:
+  CalculateUserTripsTest.java
+  CsvReaderServiceTest.java
+  CsvWriterServiceTest.java

 user input trips stored in user_input.csv